Your body burns around 500 extra calories from breastfeeding. You may notice this leaves you feeling not just extra hungry, but also dehydrated.

 - low-mercury seafood

-While healthy, Brussels sprouts, cabbage, and cauliflower should be avoided because these foods can produce gas.
-High-mercury fish like swordfish, king mackerel, and tilefish should also be avoided to limit your baby’s exposure to the chemical element.
+Even though they’re healthy, you might want to avoid Brussels sprouts, cabbage, and cauliflower because these foods can produce gas.
+High-mercury fish, like swordfish, king mackerel, and tilefish, should be avoided to limit your baby’s exposure to the chemical element.

 Breastfeeding moms should always avoid smoking, using illegal drugs, and drinking alcohol.
 These substances can pass through your breastmilk to the baby and cause harm.